bacula-web/bacula-web/docs/source/04_gethelp/support.rst

 Before submiting a bug report, please make sure that ...

+  * check the :ref:`FAQ page <gethelp/faq>`, there might be some useful informations which can help you
   * you're using the latest version of Bacula-Web
   * the config file have been adapted to your configuration (check the documentation)
   * all items are ok in the test page (except for the database engine you don't use)